Overview of Oracle Cloud Infrastructure Identity and Access Management

 - The root compartment that contains all of your organization's Oracle Cloud Infrastructure resources.
 Oracle automatically creates your company's tenancy for you.
 Directly within the tenancy are your IAM entities (users, groups, compartments, and some policies; you can also put policies into compartments inside the tenancy).
 You place the other types of cloud resources (e.g., instances, virtual networks, block storage volumes, etc.) inside the compartments that you create.

-- A document that specifies who can access which resources, and how.
+that specifies who can access which resources, and how.
 Access is granted at the group and compartment level, which means you can write a policy that gives a group a specific type of access within a specific compartment, or to the tenancy itself.
 If you give a group access to the tenancy, the group automatically gets the same type of access to all the compartments inside the tenancy.
 For more information, see Example Scenario and How Policies Work.
 The word "policy" is used by people in different ways: to mean an individual statement written in the policy language; to mean a collection of statements in a single, named "policy" document (which has an Oracle Cloud ID (OCID) assigned to it); and to mean the overall body of policies your organization uses to control access to resources.

 - home region